-- The motion detection will keep your car safe in your absence.
+- The motion detection will record videos and keep your car safe in your absence.

-- Get a clear 1080P full HD view of what’s going on in front of and behind your vehicle.
+- Get a clear 1080P view of what’s going on in front of and behind your vehicle.

 - The 3-inch LCD screen is like a mini TV displaying high-resolution imaging and is easy to use.

-- It comes with a 1-year warranty and excellent after-sales service.
+- It comes with a 1-year warranty and excellent after-sales services.

 - Night vision has never been so clear with the Novatek chip.